ppy/osu-wiki/wiki/Finding_Metadata/en.md

 > Reminder:
 >
-> In Song Setup, the Romanised Title field is only available to edit if the game
+> In Song Setup, the romanised Title field is only available to edit if the game
 > detects you have a song title that doesn't use A-Z characters.

 #### B : via the ``.osu`` file.